cwarden/docs.vagrantup.com/source/v2/vmware/boxes.html.md

 Prior to packaging up a box, you should shrink the hard drives as much as possible.
-This can be done with `vmware-vdiskmanager` which is usually found in `/Applications/VMware Fusion.app/Contents/Library`.
+This can be done with `vmware-vdiskmanager` which is usually found in `/Applications/VMware Fusion.app/Contents/Library` for VMware Fusion.
 You first want to defragment then shrink the drive.
 Usage shown below:

 ```